puppetlabs/puppet-docs/source/guides/scaling_multiple_masters.markdown

 This option is new in Puppet 3.0, and is the recommended deployment if your entire Puppet infrastructure is on 3.0 or newer.

-You can use DNS `SRV` records to assign a pool of Puppet masters for agents to communicate with.
+You can use DNS `SRV` records to assign a pool of puppet masters for agents to communicate with.
 This requires a DNS service capable of `SRV` records - all major DNS software including Windows Server's DNS and BIND are compatible.

 Each of your puppet nodes will be configured with a `srv_domain` instead of a `server` in their `puppet.conf`: